tscilipoti/flux-angular2/README.md

 ### View
 Type: `Class`

-The View class extends the React.Component class and adds additonal functionality for sub classes.
+Abstract definition of a View.
-It is not intended to be used directly but rather to be extended by other classes to provide custom logic.
+View classes are not intended to be used directly but rather to be extended by other classes to provide custom logic.

 #### View.page
 Type: `Page`